makrai/notes/cummins18-speech-health.md

         AVEC-2014, which also included visual information, was 8.12
 * a more in depth review of both challenges: [3]
 * there has been no speech and deep learning approaches on either corpora
-* recent research in predicting depression scores using deep learning vision
+* recent research in predicting depression scores using deep vision
+  * Zhu+ [97]
-  * Zhu+ [97], proposed a dual CNN structure to exploit both facial appearance and dynamic information.
-The authors report a lowest AVEC-2014 test set RMSE of 9.55
+    * a dual CNN structure to exploit both facial appearance and dynamic info
+    * a lowest AVEC-2014 test set RMSE of 9.55
-  * Kang+ [98], used the AVEC-2014 data to re-tune the VIPLFaceNet network, a 10-layer CNN with 7 convolutional layers and 3 fully-connected layers, for the task of depression detection.
-This approach yielded a RMSE of 9.43
+  * Kang+ [98], used the AVEC-2014 data to re-tune the VIPLFaceNet network, a 10-layer CNN with 7 convolutional layers and 3 fully-connected layers
+    * RMSE of 9.43

 ## 4.8.
 Cognitive and physical load (2014)